zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

     new file will be created called chlamydia_trachomatis
   * Use this code to insert data into chlamydia_trachomatis table mysqlimport (database_Name) chlamydia_trachomatis -L
-  * Then we will be using the genes.list file as an input to create the insert data into coding_sequence table
+  * Then we will be parse the genes.list file and the fasta file python3 parsecodingseq.py new file will be created called coding_sequence
+  * Use this code to insert data into coding_sequence table mysqlimport (database_Name) coding_sequence -L

 ## File Descriptions
 ### Data Aggregation/Preprocessing
 * **genbankParse.py **  - Used to parse the genbank file
+* **parsecodingseq.py ** - Used to parse the genes.list file (create from genbankParse.py file)

 ### Database Setup
-* **projectcreate.sql ** - MYSQL code to used to set up the tables in the database
+* **projectcreate.sql ** - MYSQL code to used to set up the tables in the database (DDL)

 ### Analysis